Alternative Dispute Resolution (ADR) Options in Probate

 The goal of a settlement conference is to assist the parties in negotiating a resolution of all or part of their dispute.
 Several San Diego Superior Court judicial officers are available to hear a settlement conference.
 Parties interested in participating should contact the clerk of the preferred judicial officer to check for availability and willingness to hear your Probate matter.
 For more information, please refer to the Settlement Conference Frequently Asked Questions.

 To schedule a settlement conference in the Central Civil Division, refer to the list of Civil Settlement Conference Program (CSCP) judges and contact the clerk in their department.

 Civil Settlement Conference Program (CSCP) General Rules

-- Settlement Conference: Settlement briefs are to be submitted to the settlement conference judge at least five (5) court days prior to the hearing.
-Settlement Conference Briefs, must be submitted directly to the Settlement Conference Judge and not filed.
-Settlement Conference Briefs are not eligible for E-Filing.
+- Settlement conference briefs are to be submitted to the settlement conference judge at least five (5) court days prior to the hearing.
+Settlement conference briefs must be submitted directly to the settlement conference judge and not filed.
+Settlement conference briefs are not eligible for e-Filing.

 Mandatory Settlement Conference (MSC)

 If ordered to attend a Mandatory Settlement Conference (MSC), the Court will appoint an attorney form the Probate Settlement Attorney Panel as the settlement conference judge.
 All parties and their attorneys must participate either virtually or in person.
 MSCs must take place at least 10 days before the next Case Management Conference.
 The appointed settlement attorney will reach out to the parties to set up the date, time, location or virtual platform for the MSC.
 General rules for the MSC are set forth below and more fully in San Diego Superior Court Local Rule 4.22.10.